Takmo/kattis-quickstart/README.md

 Command usage looks like this...

-`./init.sh [problem_name: required] [language: required] [number of sample files: optional]`
+`./init.sh [problem_name] [language]`

 The language can either be `cpp`, `py2`, or `py3`.

-If you don't specify a number of samples files, the script will automatically download sample files from the Kattis website.

-If sample files are specified, you will be asked to paste the following information for each sample file.:

-1. The Sample Input

-2. The Sample Output

-In either case, this script will automatically setup a folder named after the problem with a starter code file and a Makefile configured to test against all of the associated problem samples.
+This script will automatically download the sample inputs/outputs for `[problem_name]` and set up a folder with a basic code file (in either C++, Python2, or Python3) and a Makefile that automatically builds your code, runs it with the sample inputs, and shows your output compared to the expected outputs.